 Colonnades, staircases, decorated roofs and statues!
 This is what the Old Museum, the New Museum, the Old National Gallery, the Pergamon Museum and the Bode Museum makes magnificent temples of art, not just plain museums.
-We take you to the architectural highlights of the Museum Island – and one of these highlights on the tour is an one-hour inside visit to the world-famous Pergamon Museum with its ancient art treasures, such as the Ishtar Gate and part of the city wall of the legendary city of Babylon.
+We take you to the architectural highlights of the Museum Island – and one of these highlights on the tour is a one-hour inside visit to the world-famous Pergamon Museum with its ancient art treasures, such as the Ishtar Gate and part of the city wall of the legendary city of Babylon.

 - Private tour

-- Free museums entry for school classes
+- Free admission to museum for school classes

 - Outside tour of the entire Museum Island

 English, German, other languages upon request